bbc/bbcat-base/docs/object_creation.md

 SELF_REGISTERING_PARAMETRIC_OBJECT(Foo, "foo");

-Foo::Foo(const ParameterSet& parameters) : SelfRegisteringParametricObject(parameters)
+Foo::Foo(const ParameterSet& parameters)
-{
+  :SelfRegisteringParametricObject(parameters)
+  ,bar(5) // default value of bar if no parameter is given {
   // extract and process any parameters here that
   // can ONLY be set at construction